mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 # Participate in The Campaign!

 And that's it!
-That's how you write a unit test for a `mmctl` command.
+That's how you write a unit test for an `mmctl` command.

 If you are interested in contributing to this Open Source campaign, take a look at the [Up for Grabs tickets for `mmctl`](https://github.com/mattermost/mattermost-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22+label%3AArea%2Fmmtcl) on the `mattermost-server` repository, or just check [all the Up for Grabs tickets](https://github.com/mattermost/mattermost-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22) of the project to find tickets related to the Mattermost fronted, the documentation, the Plugin system and any other Open Source campaign we might be running.
 If you see a ticket that you would like to work on, just leave a comment asking for it to be assigned to you.